-The most well known part of the yoga practise in the western world is that of asana, the practise of performing physical postures.
+The most well known part of the yoga practise in the western world is that of asana, the practice of performing physical postures.
 It is through these movements that we heal, strengthen and calm the physical body to a point where it no longer troubles us with ailments and pains in the way that we often identify with our bodies.
 This allows us to inhabit our bodies with grace and comfort, whilst helping to quiet and focus the mind too.

-Asana is only one tool available to us in pursuing a better quality of mind and life; I also study and teach how to work with the breath (pranayama), cleansing practises (kriya) and meditation, along with Yoga Nidra, another form of guided meditation and deep relaxation.
+Asana is only one tool available to us in pursuing a better quality of mind and life; I also study and teach how to work with the breath (pranayama), cleansing practices (kriya) and meditation, along with Yoga Nidra, another form of guided meditation and deep relaxation.